 Definition of Critical Thinking: Reasonable reflective thinking focused on deciding what to believe or do.

-For a longer, slightly-revised, unexemplified definition/conception, see The Nature of Critical Thinking.
+For a longer, slightly-revised, un-exemplified definition/conception, see The Nature of Critical Thinking.
 This could serve as a comprehensive outline for a critical thinking curriculum, or for the general aspects of “critical thinking across the curriculum”.
-It also could serve as the basis for a table of specifications for varylng levels of critical thinking assessment.
+It also could serve as the basis for a table of specifications for varying levels of critical thinking assessment.
 For considerably more elaboration and exemplification see Ennis’ Critical Thinking, published by Prentice Hall, 1996.
-A SUPER-STREAMLINED CONCEPTION OF CRITICAL THINKING